 S is the costs of R&D subcontracted to third parties

-A is the relevant patent acquisition cost
+A is any relevant patent acquisition (ie purchase) costs

 R is the costs of R&D subcontracted to connected parties (eg other companies within your company’s group)

 These figures refer to the total costs your company has spent over the life of a patent, for up to 20 years.

 The fraction will be 1 if there’s no acquisition cost and all R&D is taken by your company alone or by third parties.
 The R&D fraction will always be between 0 and 1.

 Once you’ve determined an R&D fraction for each sub-stream, this fraction must be multiplied by your relevant IP profits figure for that sub-stream.
 For example, if your fraction is 8/10, your relevant IP profits will be multiplied by 0.8 and, therefore, reduced.
 In effect, this is an extra deduction stage that reduces the tax relief you’re entitled to if you outsource (or are otherwise not directly involved with) a significant amount of the R&D related to a patent.

 6. Determine your relief

 At this point, you will have a relevant IP profit figure for each sub-stream, which has been adjusted by an R&D fraction.
 Add the relevant IP profits from each sub-stream together to arrive at the amount of your company’s income that is essentially regarded as being generated by your patents (ie the income figure that will be used to calculate your corporation tax relief.

 Calculate the amount of your relevant IP profits you’ll have to pay corporation tax on using the formula: RP x (MR - IPR) / MR, where:

 RP is your total relevant IP profits figure